Mormon Reformation: Involvement of church leaders

 The Reformation was endorsed by all three members of the First Presidency, as well as several apostles, who gave fiery sermons in favor of greater orthodoxy, and rebaptism in preparation for the full practice of "celestial law" in Utah Territory prior to the Second Coming, which they suspected would be soon.
 Brigham Young played a key role in the circulation of the Mormon Reformation with his emphasis on plural marriage, rebaptism, and passionate preaching and oration.
 He also introduced various controversial doctrines, such as blood atonement and the Adam-God doctrine, both of which were rejected by other church leaders.
 According to Brigham Young: "The time is coming when justice will be laid to the line and righteousness to the plummet; when we shall take the old broadsword and ask, Are you for God?
 And if you are not heartily on the Lord's side, you will be hewn down."

-By the end of September of 1856, the Reformation had gained enough momentum to carry it to the rest of the Mormon settlements.
+By the end of September 1856, the Reformation had gained enough momentum to carry it to the rest of the Mormon settlements.
 Throughout the winter, special meetings were held, and church members urged each other to adhere to the commandments of God and the practices and precepts of the church.
 Preaching placed special emphasis on the practice of plural marriage, adherence to the Word of Wisdom, attendance at church meetings, and personal prayer.
 Various sermons also focused on improving personal appearance, dress, and hygiene.
 In one sermon, Jedediah Grant urged members to uphold their baptismal covenants through "observing cleanliness in their persons and dwellings, setting their families in order, [and] carefully cultivating their farms and gardens..."
 Although Grant died of pneumonia in December 1856 at age forty, shortly after one of his winter tours, the influence of the Reformation spread throughout the Mormon colonies and settlements.
 On December 30, 1856, the entire all-Mormon Utah territorial legislature was rebaptized for the remission of their sins, and reconfirmed under the hands of the Twelve Apostles.